pasky/michi/README.md

 to inspire is rewrite of the same algorithm in different, faster programming languages; hopefully seeing a done real-world thing is easier than developing it from scratch.
 What about a Go engine in the Go language?)

+**michi-c** is such a rewrite of Michi, in C++.
+It seems to play even with GNUGo when given 3.3s/move: https://github.com/db3108/michi-c